OpenDataNTNU2/TDT4290-OpenData2020/config/README.md

 After connecting to the server through PuTTY you have two options:

 #### Using bash scripts
-Scripts are found in the folder `./server/scripts`, as well as in `~/shortcuts` (a shortcut to the scripts in the dev repository, specifically).
+Scripts are found in the folder `./server/scripts`, as well as in `~/shortcuts/scripts` (a shortcut to the scripts in the dev repository, specifically).
 All scripts can take one command line argument, to specify both the git branch and the local folder name.
 The default is dev.
-Example: `run.sh dev`
+Example: `./run.sh dev`
 Use `update.sh` to pull the newest changes from git.
 Then, use `build.sh` to compile production versions of frontend and backend.
 These only need to be run once whenever you want to change or update the server repo.